 Sri Lanka possesses an extremely high degree of biodiversity and is considered one of the top biodiversity hotspots in the world.
 This is precisely why you shouldn’t skip going on a wildlife safari at one of the many national parks to try to catch a glimpse of an elusive spotted leopard or see elephants, bears, deer, monkeys, mongoose, wild boar, water buffalo, peacocks and many other beautiful species in their natural habitat.

 Why should I visit Yala National Park?

 Yala National Park is the most visited and second largest national park in Sri Lanka.
 It is located in the south of Sri Lanka and is a popular destination for those hoping to spot a spotted leopard as it boasts one of the highest leopard densities in the world.
 That being said, there’s no guarantee – it is the wild, after all!
 I have been on 5 or 6 separate drives over the better part of the past decade and have yet to spot a leopard.

 Yala is in a hot, semi-arid environment and temperatures range from 26-30 degrees Celsius (78-86 Fahrenheit) all year round, so it is possible to explore Yala throughout the seasons.
 Yala gets most of its rainfall from September to December and the park generally closes for the month of September and the first half of October (though due to the lower visitor numbers in recent years the park has not shut).
 The specific dates tend to shift each year so stay tuned to the official website.

-How do I get to Yala National Park?
+How to get to Yala National Park

 Looking for some other options in the Yala area?
 Click here for more accommodation options in Yala.